Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2022/Day-2/01-exploratory-analysis.md

 	title="" width="90%" height="90%" />
 </p>

-Expression levels of each gene determine the colors shown in each cell of the heatmap, and allow us to identify genes expressed at different levels across samples.
+Expression levels of each gene determine the colors shown in each cell of the heatmaps, and allow us to identify genes expressed at different levels across samples.
 If both columns and rows are clustered, samples which share similar expression profiles will be placed closer to each other on the dendrogram, while genes that demonstrate similar patterns of variation across sample will be placed closer together, allowing us to identify **modules** of co-varying genes.

 Although we will not go into detail on how the clustering algorithm works, **StatQuest** has an [excellent video](https://www.youtube.com/watch?v=7xHsRkOdVwo&ab_channel=StatQuestwithJoshStarmer) that explains the process in more detail, as well as [another video](https://www.youtube.com/watch?v=oMtDyOn2TCc&ab_channel=StatQuestwithJoshStarmer) that summarizes the process of drawing and interpreting heatmaps.